ScottyTeey/Vivlia-Website/README.md

 # Vivlia-Website
-Improvement of the existing web page. developed by Lebogang
+Enhancing the existing web page. developed by Lebogang